robert-tridium/n4-developer-submissions/6 Workbench Development Exercise - Traffic Light Widget/README.md

   * The `setBrush` method takes a `BColor` parameter.
   * The `fill` method takes an `IGeom` parameter.
 There are several implementations of `IGeom`, but the ones you should care about for this exercise are `BRectGeom` and `BEllipseGeom`
   * For the traffic light dimensions, I recommend a 100x250 rectangle where each light is 50x50 and has a padding of 25 around it.
   * I recommend the following colors, although feel free to choose your own.
-These color formats are RRGGBBAA (red, green, blue, alpha)
+The color formats in the below table are RRGGBBAA (red, green, blue, alpha)

 | Light Component | Color |
 | --------------- | ----- |